 I purchased the CNC wood pack and decided to go electric eventually, was considering the IC version but I thought the risk of one engine cutting out and crashing the model pushed me electric.
 The motor’s, ESC and props from 4-max http://www.4-max.co.uk/tn-multies.htm.
 4-Max have recommended setups for all of Tony’s designs.
 Update – motors now recommended have been changed from in-runners to out runners.
 I’ve had issues with the original setup that’s ended in some damage see below.

 There’s nothing to difficult just make sure when you pull the tail together it’s on the centre line of the fuselage.
 I used my laser to make sure.

 Build pictures of Nacelles

 Starting to go together now

-Flight went well after a scary launch , since then have had a couple more.
-She files really well with no vices and looks great in the air.
+The flight went well after a scary launch since then have had a couple more.
+She files really well and looks great in the air.

 Brushless Motor problems